 - Affinity groups

-Who Benefits from Mentoring at Work?
+Who Benefits from Workplace Mentoring?

-The simple answer is this: both mentors and mentees benefit from engaging in mentoring relationships.
+The simple answer is this: both mentors and mentees benefit from engaging in workplace mentoring relationships.
 Mentoring programs tend to improve retention and job satisfaction rates for everyone involved — including the mentors.
 “You get out what you put in” as the saying goes.

 Although, with mentoring programs, you’ll usually get out far more than you put in.
 With increased employee engagement, upskilled and reskilled workers, and an improved and more cohesive company culture, getting as many employees involved in mentoring programs as possible tends to produce a huge payoff.